 If you are a merchant on the Shopify Plus platform there is a strong probability that subscriptions are a component of your business.
-We find that ~40% of the companies we support on Shopify Plus have subscriptions built into operation and most of them are using the Recharge from the Shopify app store.
-You can find Recharge in the app store and it is one of a handful of subscription apps: Bold Recurring Orders, Pay Whirl Recurring Payments, Spur IT Recurring Orders to name a few.
-BTown Web is a certified Recharge App Partner and a Shopify Plus Partner, we have worked with many of the different subscription options and recommend Recharge to our clients for it’s ease of use, flexibility, APIs and Theme Engine which comes with the Recharge Pro Plan.
+We find that ~40% of the companies we support on Shopify Plus have subscriptions built into their operation and most of them are using the ReCharge app from the Shopify app store.
+You can find ReCharge in the app store and it is one of a handful of subscription apps: Bold Recurring Orders, Pay Whirl Recurring Payments, Spur IT Recurring Orders to name a few.
+BTown Web is a certified ReCharge App Partner and a Shopify Plus Partner, we have worked with many of the different subscription options and recommend Recharge to our clients for it’s ease of use, flexibility, APIs and Theme Engine which comes with the ReCharge Pro Plan.

 How Recharge Works

 When you setup ReCharge with Shopify Plus, you need to think about your sales funnel: home page – collection page – product detail page – cart – checkout and where along that path you give customers the option to subscribe to your products.
 The most common implementation is integrating subscriptions as a purchase option directly into your product detail page.
 We provide development support to Bulletproof Coffee and have helped them with their ReCharge implementation, here is an example of how they integrate ReCharge into their product detail page.

 You can see that the subscription option is right next to the one time purchase, you may want to A/B test locating subscriptions above the one time purchase as the default option.